Jetison333/rotg/globals.md

   - Edit the game rules to specify any person may draw at most 1 card per round
   - Give umnikos the itum from the wagon called "Royal status" for free
   - Destroy "The Coconut"
+- Wheel of Fortune: You may draw up to 3 more cards.